SecureApiGateway/secure-api-gateway-ob-uk/README.md

 This repository contains a demonstration deployment of the ForgeRock platform along with the ForgeRock Open Banking Accelerators.
 These accelerators are a set of plugins and configuration for meeting the UK Open Banking requirements, based on the [PSD2 Accelerator assets](https://github.com/ForgeRock/PSD2-Accelerators/tree/OpenBankingAccelerators).

-The deployment is based on the [ForgeRock Cloud Developer Kit (CDK)](https://backstage.forgerock.com/docs/forgeops/7/index-forgeops.html) kubernetes deployment model.
+The deployment is based on the [ForgeRock Cloud Developer Kit (CDK)](https://backstage.forgerock.com/docs/forgeops/7/index-forgeops.html) kubernetes deployment model

 ## Quick Start